 Watch Scituate’s State of Affairs: Community Choice Electricity Program, with guest, Lisa Bertola, Scituate Community Choice Electricity Chair, as she discusses the Program.

-Two public information sessions will be held to discuss the Program with Q&A. All are welcome.
+Three public information sessions will be held to discuss the Program with Q&A. All are welcome.

 • Scituate COA, Thursday, February 2, 2023 at 2:00 PM